-For more information about Ohio divorce, and/or to schedule a free consultation please contact your Dayton divorce law firm or a Dayton family lawyer, at Baldwin Valley & Wallace LLC today by clicking on the preceding link, by e-mail to email@example.com or by telephone to (937) 436-0699.
+For more information about Ohio divorce, and/or to schedule a free consultation please contact your Dayton divorce law firm at Baldwin Valley & Wallace LLC today by clicking on the preceding link, by e-mail to email@example.com or by telephone to (937) 436-0699.

 The contents contained in Baldwin Valley & Wallace LLC’s Blog and Web Page(s) are for educational and informational purposes only, and shall not be construed as legal or tax advice.
 The reading of Baldwin Valley & Wallace LLC’s Blog or Webpage does not create an attorney/client relationship with Baldwin Valley & Wallace LLC.
 Please consult an Attorney in your jurisdiction (where you live or where the legal action arose) if you are seeking legal advice or representation.
 Please further be advised that Baldwin Valley & Wallace LLC is a debt relief agency and helps people file for bankruptcy relief under the United States Bankruptcy Code.